vmware/vcf-security-and-compliance-guidelines/threat-resources/BRICKSTORM/AUDIT-EVENTS.md

 **Tuning Note**: Legitimate NIC changes occur during VM provisioning, migration, and maintenance.
 Baseline the typical NIC change frequency for your environment.
 Ghost NIC activity is characterized by add-then-remove sequences that are unrelated to change management records.

-**Priority**: ⚠️ HIGH (CRITICAL if combined with other BRICKSTORM indicators)
+**Priority**: HIGH (CRITICAL if combined with other BRICKSTORM indicators)

 ---

 ## Log Retention Recommendations

 **Dwell time** is the period between initial compromise and detection.
 BRICKSTORM's average dwell time of **393 days** means attackers typically operate undetected for over a year.
-Standard 30-90 day log retention results in loss of evidence from the initial compromise by the time an intrusion is discovered.
+With 30-90 day retention, the logs from the initial compromise are gone before the intrusion is discovered.

 | Log Type | Minimum Retention | Recommended Retention | Rationale |
 |----------|-------------------|----------------------|-----------|